 “I think it’s not so much of an intellectual need, but an emotional need.
 It’s very reassuring to think that, when bad things happen, there’s an underlying purpose behind them.
 There’s a silver lining.
 There’s a plan.

 “The idea that the world is this pitiless place where things just happen, one damn thing after another, is frightening to many people.”

 But allowing yourself to believe that even this chaos has a purpose allows you to take a step back and look at your life more closely.
 It allows you to pick at the things that do have meaning and do make sense.
 This makes you create better decisions in the future and gives you renewed motivation and purpose to go forward.

 Let’s go back to the phrase “the universe is always changing.”
 So that means so do you.
 Everything that happens for a reason teaches you valuable lessons.
 It can even shatter your old beliefs, literally changing you into a better version of yourself.

-Change is an important aspect in life.
-One that we all should learn to embrace.
+Change is an important aspect of life.
+Setbacks are there to teach us great lessons.
+These are things we all should learn to embrace.

 People are so obsessed with things like karma, fate or serendipity.
 It’s hard to explain.
 But ultimately, it’s just a need to grasp for something steady when life pulls the rug under our feet.